vchain-us/cnlc-docs/pages/help/use-ledger.md

 Unzip the file to your development environment.

 **3. Instantiate the client**
-Initialize and connect to your CNIL platform instance.
-Here's where you use the API key generated from the Ledger your client is connecting to.
+Initialize and connect to your Codenotary Cloud platform instance.
+Here's where you use the Signer ID generated from the Ledger your client is connecting to.

 **4. Use client methods within your code to read and write transactions** Available methods are provided by the client object you initialize in step 3.